 Update May 17th, 2019

 Sims 4 has been available for PC in 64 bit and 32 bit since November 2019.
-Starting June 2019, Sims 4 will be 64 bit only.
+Starting June 2019, Sims 4 is 64 bit only.
 More details on that can be found here: Maxis drops support for 32 bit operating systems and Non-Metal Mac OS machines

-EA/Maxis has released a 32 bit legacy version that will run on a 32 bit Windows system but there won’t be any patches or new packs for this version.
+EA/Maxis has released a 32 bit legacy version in November 2019 that will run on a 32 bit Windows system but there won’t be any patches or new packs for this version.

 Everything said below only applies to the 32 bit Version that was all we had when the game was initially released.